 The Power of A Contactless Connection

 While doing Namaste there are no physical contacts made between two individuals, as the physical contact may transfer negativities too.
-The negativities can be both in the form of spiritually, as a form of individual energy or karmic energy.
+The negativities can be both in the form of spirituality, as a form of individual energy or karmic energy.
 And also in the form of physical negativity, in the form of germs and diseases.

-Above all, in the Yogic tradition, it is not the physical contact that makes one realize about the connection between them.
+Above all, in the Yogic tradition, it is not the physical contact that makes one realize the connection between them.
 It is believed that the true connection between individuals is much subtler in the form of emotions and spirit.

-How Do You Do Namaste?
+How Do You Say Namaste?

 While doing Namaste, one should join their hands with palms open, facing and touching each other and finger pointed upwards to the sky.
 The joined hands should be placed just where the heart is located in the body so that the hearty and the exuberant emotions get into it.

-The History of Namaste
+The Origin of Namaste

-From youngsters to elders and from friends, relatives to a stranger, people say Namaste to each other.
-It is used to show respect to the elders, parents, and teachers, love and connectedness to friends and relatives, and to start a conversation with a stranger.(Last Updated On: September 11, 2020)
+From youngsters to elders and friends, relatives to a stranger, people say Namaste to each other.
+It is used to show respect to the elders, parents, and teachers, love and connectedness to friends and relatives, and to start a conversation with a stranger.(Last Updated On: January 1, 2022)